LucaDeSiena/MuRAT/README.md

 Getting Started
 -------

-MuRAT is a Matlab Package for Seismic Attenuation Tomography using Body and Coda Waves.
+MuRAT is a Matlab Package for Seismic Attenuation, SCattering and Absorption Tomography using Body and Coda Waves.

 *Features*
 --------

-* MuRAT is a complete software package for measuring seismic attenuation, scattering, and absorption from passive and active data, and map 2D and 3D variations of these parameters in space.
+* MuRAT is a complete software package for measuring seismic attenuation, scattering, and absorption from passive and active data, and model 3D variations of these parameters in space.

 * MuRAT1.0 was first developed by Luca De Siena (Johannes Gutenberg University, Mainz, Germany) during his PhD at the INGV-Osservatorio Vesuviano, Italy, and published in 2014 while he was research assistant at the Westfälisches Wilhelms Universität, Münster.
 Murat1.0 allowed 3D total attenuation imaging with the coda-normalization method (*Del Pezzo et al. 2006, PEPI; De Siena et al. 2008 PEPI; De Siena et al. 2009, JGR; De Siena et al. 2014a, JVGR; De Siena et al. 2014a, JVGR; De Siena et al. 2014b, JGR; Prudencio et al. 2015a, Surv. in Geoph.; Prudencio et al. 2015b, Surv. in Geoph.*).